Existence Criterion of Solutions to the Inverse Problem of Photocount Statistics Obtained by the Inverse Bernoulli Transform: Criterion for the existence of a solution to the inverse problem of photocount statistics for infinite distributions

-From a mathematical point of view, the solution~\eqref{eq:invb} can be viewed as a countable set of series.
-Therefore, the solution will be stable if all series~\eqref{eq:invb} converge for any $n$.
-Let's choose an arbitrary series with number $n$ and rewrite it in the equivalent form
+As an associativity criterion, one can choose the conditions for the convergence of the series that determine the elements of the products of matrices.
+From a technical point of view, it is easier to examine not the associativity of matrices, but to examine for convergence the final solution~(\ref{eq:invb}), which from a mathematical point of view can be viewed as a countable set of series.
+Therefore, the solution exists if all series~(\ref{eq:invb}) converge for any n.

+Below are the results of studying the existence of a solution to the inverse problem in the form~(\ref{eq:minverse}) for various distributions of photons.
+Let's choose from the solution~(\ref{eq:invb}) an arbitrary series with number $n$ and rewrite it in the equivalent form

 whence it can be seen that it is an alternating series.
 Denoting $a_{nm}=(\frac{1}{\eta}-1)^{m}C_{m}^{n}Q_{m}$, we can write it in a more compact form: